melange-community/melange-json/ppx/README.md

 (library
  (modes melange)
- (preprocess (pps melange-json.browser)))
+ (preprocess (pps melange-json.js)))
 ```

-Note that you need to use the `melange-json.native` preprocessor for native and
+Note that you need to use the `melange-json.native` preprocessor for OCaml
-the `melange-json.browser` preprocessor for melange.
+native and the `melange-json.js` preprocessor for Melange.

 ## Usage